A phase II stem cell treatment is the talk of the rheumatology community.

 While more studies will be conducted in a phase III trial in order to validate the results, the results could mean positive things for the many people with RA who don’t fare well on TNF-inhibitors.

-Anti-TNF drugs are a billion dollar industry as well as a for many people with RA.
+Anti-TNF drugs are a billion dollar industry as well as a

 Perhaps the best news for people with RA who are sensitive to medications or experience pharmacophobia is that unlike some other treatments, little toxicity or side effects were indicated in the studies of Mesoblast’s stem cell treatment.